andr3medeiros/pdf-manipulation-mcp-server/README.md

 # PDF Manipulation MCP Server

+> **📚 This project is entirely based on [PyMuPDF](https://pymupdf.readthedocs.io/) - a powerful Python library for PDF manipulation.
+Please check out the official PyMuPDF documentation to learn more about its extensive capabilities!**

 A study project implementing a Model Context Protocol (MCP) server that provides comprehensive PDF manipulation capabilities using the official MCP FastMCP framework.
 This project focuses on direct PDF editing and manipulation features for learning and experimentation purposes.

 **Quick Start:** Run directly with `uv run pdf-manipulation-mcp-server` (like npx for Node.js packages)